HSBC vs NatWest business account – which one should you choose?

 Sole traders will appreciate how quick and easy NatWest’s setup process is – you can open an account in minutes, directly from your phone, with no monthly fees.
 The built-in FreeAgent integration also makes tracking income and expenses effortless.

-HSBC Kinetic also works for sole traders but involves more paperwork and identity checks, and the free period eventually ends.
+HSBC Kinetic also works for sole traders but involves more verification steps, though it’s now fully free with no expiry period.

 Verdict: NatWest’s account is simpler and more cost-efficient for sole traders.